dewindtk/mvhq_officehours_GAS/README.md

 Step 3: Configure the simulation scripts simulateGas.js and hardhatconfig.js

-Step 4: Run the simulation
-    -Run the simulation with the command:
+Step 4: Run the simulation with the command:
         ```npx hardhat test simulateGas```